williammillerworks/system2/README.md

 ```

 ```
-Sunho, an aspiring creator and developer, wanted a beautiful personal blog to share his thoughts and projects with the world.
+An aspiring creator and developer wanted a beautiful personal blog to share his thoughts and projects with the world.
 Frustrated by the complexity and clutter of heavy CMS solutions, he searched for a minimal platform where content and design could shine without technical distractions.
 By designing and deploying his own Simple Personal Blog on GitHub Pages, Sunho achieved the perfect blend of low-maintenance technology and high-quality design.
 ```

 ```
-Upon launching, Sunho’s workflow is seamless: whenever inspiration strikes, he can open his repository, add a markdown file with the next big idea, and with one push, his blog instantly updates for the world to see.
+Upon launching, the workflow is seamless: whenever inspiration strikes, he can open his repository, add a markdown file with the next big idea, and with one push, his blog instantly updates for the world to see.
 The site loads quickly, looks sharp on all devices, and keeps readers focused on the writing.
 Over time, Sunho easily tweaks the colors and layout, proud that the platform grows with his needs—no plugins, no hidden costs, no worry about downtime or losing control of his content.
 ```

 ```
-Thanks to this project, Sunho’s blog not only becomes a powerful portfolio and creative outlet but serves as an inviting, professional front door for new opportunities and connections online—showcasing both substance and style, effortlessly.
+Thanks to this project, this blog not only becomes a powerful portfolio and creative outlet but serves as an inviting, professional front door for new opportunities and connections online—showcasing both substance and style, effortlessly.
 ```

 ---